Add External Content and Widgets With Embedded Code to Square Online

 To sell tickets for an event, try adding an EventBrite widget to allow customers to purchase tickets online.

-These are just a few of the myriad uses for this powerful, flexible feature.
+These are just a few of the countless uses for this powerful and flexible feature.
 Many web services offer a way to embed their tools with code, so there’s a good chance you can find something to meet almost any need.
-Try searching the internet for what you want, using phrases like ‘embed a newsletter signup form’, or ‘audio player embed code’.